Krisssssssssssssssssssssss/front_end_projects/README.md

-Wellcome to my main vanilla JavaScript Project - The Street Artist!
+Wellcome to a vanilla JavaScript Project - The Street Artist!
+One that I made back in the days when I was walking my first JavaScript steps

 This is a mobile app, so for best user experience, please narrow the screen size when checking it out.